harshsinha21/cs120-hsinha/notuber/README.md

 Lab 10

+update: I am able to print a polyline from my currenlocation marker to the closestvehicle marker.

 Update: all markers have infowindows, the current location is outputting, the closest vehicle and its distance.

 Update: I am able to output my current location with a red dot marker saved locally.
 The script is working with the API to get